Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Introduction

 \subsection{Scope}

-This survey examines \emph{physical} fault injection and side-channel attacks on SoC-based mobile devices.
-We define these SoCs as the primary integrated circuit (IC) for executing a complex OS, e.g.\ Android, and a set of user applications aboard a commercially available device.
-They incorporate single- or multi-core CPUs with memory management units (MMUs); multiple memory modules, e.g.\ dynamic and non-volatile RAM, and flash storage; external peripheral interfaces, e.g.\ I2C and GPIO; and an optional dedicated GPU.
+This study examines \emph{physical} fault injection and side-channel attacks on SoC-based mobile devices that physically observe (SCAs) or perturb (FIAs) their execution, whether wholly or in part.
+In this context, mobile SoCs are defined as the primary integrated circuit (IC) for supporting a multitasking OS, e.g.\ Android, on a commercially available mobile platform.
+The SoC incorporates a single- or multi-core CPU with memory management unit (MMU) support; multiple memory modules, e.g.\ dynamic and non-volatile RAM, and flash storage; external peripheral interfaces, e.g.\ inter-integrated circuit (I2C); and, optionally, a dedicated GPU.

-We focus on attacks that exploit physical properties of SoCs whether wholly or in part, such as power consumption and electromagnetic and acoustic measurements.
 The taxonomic scope of this paper is shown in Figure \ref{fig:taxonomy_scope}.
-Wholly software attacks are, therefore, outside the scope of this survey, which include but are not limited to: micro-architectural attacks that are exploitable only in software, e.g.\ cache timings and side effects of speculative execution, and software timing attacks on security protocols and cryptosystems.
+Wholly software attacks are outside the scope of this survey, which include but are not limited to: micro-architectural attacks exploitable only in software, such as cache timings and side effects of speculative execution, and software timing attacks on security protocols and cryptosystems.
+Along with alternative hardware attack vectors, such as NAND mirroring~\cite{skorobogatov2016bumpy} and hardware trojans~\cite{tehranipoor2010survey}, these topics constitute significant distinct research areas that justify separate analyses.

-While the focus of our work is physical FIAs and SCAs on mobile SoCs, we include important advances in the embedded systems literature where appropriate.
-This is particularly the case where mobile SoCs have not been successfully attacked using a particular FIA or SCA method, but where they have successfully compromised related systems, such as Internet of Things (IoT) SoCs and MCUs.
-These techniques may inspire future attacks on mobile devices.
+While the focus of our work is physical FIAs and SCAs on mobile SoCs, references from the embedded systems literature are examined as supporting material where appropriate.
+This is particularly the case where a fault injection or side-channel attack has recently compromised a related evaluation target, like an Internet of Things (IoT) SoC, which may inspire future attacks on mobile devices.